 Ensure that the adjustments for total and proportional feed are continuously variable and capable of being locked at any position.

-Use batch plant hot bins that have an oversized material discharge pipe of not less than 6 inches (150 mm) in diameter. pipes discharge material at points outside the plant operation and not create a hazard or discomfort.
+Use batch plant hot bins that have an oversized material discharge pipe of not less than 6 inches (150 mm) in diameter.
+Ensure pipes discharge material at points outside the plant operation and do not create a hazard or discomfort.

 In batch plants, use a non-tilting asphalt binder bucket with a loose sheet metal cover.
 Ensure that the length of the discharge opening or spray bar is not less than three-fourths the length of the mixer and that it discharges directly into the mixer.
 Ensure that the asphalt binder bucket, its discharge valve or valves, and spray bar are fully jacketed or heated.
 Use jackets that drain efficiently and ensure that all connections are constructed to not interfere with the efficient operation of the asphalt binder scales.
 Use an asphalt binder bucket with a capacity of at least 10 percent greater than the weight of asphalt binder required in any batch.
 Ensure that the plant has an adequately heated, quick-acting, nondrip, charging valve directly over the asphalt binder bucket.